Concepts

 ModernPentest performs automated penetration testing using AI agents:

-- Reporting - Documenting results with remediation guidance
+- Reporting - Documenting validated results with remediation guidance

 Finding